kljensen/async-flask-sqlalchemy-example/README.md

 ## Running the code

 You can test three situations with this code:
- * Gunicorn blocking with SQLAlchemy blocking;
+ * Gunicorn blocking with SQLAlchemy/Psycopg2 blocking;
- * Gunicorn non-blocking with SQLAlchemy blocking; and,
+ * Gunicorn non-blocking with SQLAlchemy/Psycopg2 blocking; and,
- * Gunicorn non-blocking with SQLAlchemy non-blocking.
+ * Gunicorn non-blocking with SQLAlchemy/Psycopg2 non-blocking.

  ### Gunicorn blocking with SQLAlchemy blocking